Loading...

 Shop essential tools and supplies to get started in your career.

 Maryland requires a license for elevator mechanics.
 A 3-year apprenticeship is required.
 A journeyman examination must be passed.
-All licensing is managed through the Maryland Elevator Safety Review Board, Department of Labor.
+All licensing is managed through the Maryland Elevator Safety Review Board, Maryland Department of Labor.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.